tharlestsa/EmergentSortService/README.md

 # Emergent Sort Service

-The basic idea of this project is, the clients will send their datas to our servers and the Emergent Sort Service will find the better solution for sort the informations.
-For example, an university have a enroled students list and want get sort for any attribute (name, course, enroled code, final grade).
+The basic idea of this project is, the clients will send their datas to our server and the Emergent Sort Service will find the better solution for sort the informations.
+For example, an university they have a enroled students list and want get sort for any attribute (name, course, enroled code, final grade).

-EmergSortService will be able of to sort and to mensurable the performance of all sort options and self-optimize for get the best response time to client.
+The Emergent Sort Service will be able of to sort and to mensurable the performance of all sort options and self-optimize for get the best response time to client.
 If necessary, the service can use both local or parallel processing.

-In the optimize process, the mecanism will use determinated metrics as time and performance cost, lining up with the concept green computing.
+And, In the optimize process, the mecanism will use determinated metrics as time and performance cost, lining up with the concept green computing.

 ## Getting Started